Ishaku Abbo

 Ishaku Elisha Abbo (born 5 February 1980) is a Nigerian politician.
 He represented Adamawa North Senatorial District in the 9th and 10th Senate until the Court of Appeal on 16 October 2023 reassigned his mandate to Amos Yohanna of the PDP.
 Abbo was first elected to the Nigerian Senate in 2019 under the People’s Democratic Party (PDP).
-In 2020 he defected to the All Progressives Congress (APC), where through the grace of God almighty and against all ODDS, he won with a record set by Prof. Iya Abubakar as the only Senator from the Zone to win Re-election since 1999.
+In 2020, he defected to the All Progressives Congress (APC).